 Aug.
 23 climb Scylla

 Aug.
 24 climb Mt.
 Goddard

 Aug.
-25 return to Muir Trail, over Muir Pass, and descend to lake southwest of Mt.
+25 go around west and north sides of Mt.
+Goddard then back to Muir Trail, and descend to lake southwest of Mt.
 Darwin

 Aug.
 26 climb Mt.
 Darwin

 Aug.
 27 up through Darwin Canyon, over Lamarck Col and descend to North Lake